funkyrailroad/old-dotfiles/vim/bundle/YouCompleteMe/README.md

     Debian-like Linux distro, this would be `sudo apt-get install python-dev python3-dev`.
 On macOS they should already be present.

-    On Windows, you need to download and install [Python 2 or Python 3][python-win-download].
+    On Windows, you need to download and install [Python Python 3][python-win-download].
 Pick the version corresponding to your Vim architecture.
 You will also need Microsoft Visual C++ (MSVC) to build YCM.
     You can obtain it by installing [Visual Studio Build